You can contact Julian Saint Clair at Julian.SaintClair@lmu.edu.

 Julian Saint Clair is an associate professor of marketing at Loyola Marymount University.
-Professor Saint Clair earned a B.A. in business administration with a concentration in marketing from Clark Atlanta University in 2007, an M.S. in business administration from the University of Washington in 2009, and a Ph.D. in marketing with a concentration in consumer psychology from the University of Washington in 2013.
-His research interests include consumer self-concept and information processing as drivers of branding and advertising response, judgment and decision making.
-He has presented his work at the Society for Consumer Psychology and the Association for Consumer Research, two leading conferences in the field of consumer psychology.
-An American Marketing Association (AMA) - Sheth Consortium Fellow in 2011, he has been recognized by the Ph.D.
+He earned a B.A. in business administration with a concentration in marketing from Clark Atlanta University, an M.S. in business administration from the University of Washington, and a Ph.D. in marketing with a concentration in consumer psychology from the University of Washington.
+His primary research interests are consumer identity and learning as drivers of branding and advertising response.
+Subtopics in these areas include multiple identities, intersectionality, stereotypes and diversity marketing – often explored in contexts focused on marketing as a force for good, such as education, health & wellness and financial decision making.
+Saint Clair’s interdisciplinary approach has led to publications in Marketing Science, Journal of Consumer Research, Journal of Marketing Education, and the Association for Consumer Research (ACR) Film Festival.
+An American Marketing Association (AMA) - Sheth Consortium Fellow, he has been recognized by the Ph.D.
 Project, AMA Foundation and National Black MBA Association for academic excellence.
+Saint Clair and his co-authors received the ACR 2020 Best Working Paper award for their study of diversity marketing.

 University of Washington: Ph.D., Marketing 2013